EladFirebolt/godocs/docs/Guides/loading-data/loading-data-sql.md

 In the previous code example, the following apply:
 * `COPY INTO`: Specifies the target table to load the data into.
 * `FROM`: Specifies the S3 bucket location of the data.
 * `CREDENTIALS`: Specifies AWS credentials to access information in the Amazon S3 bucket that contains the source data.
-For more Information about credentials and how to set them up, see the previous **The simplest COPY FROM workflow** section in this guide.
+AWS [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) authentication is used for dynamic, temporary credentials.
+For more Information about credentials and how to set them up, see [The simplest COPY FROM workflow]({% link Guides/loading-data/loading-data-sql.md %}#the-simplest-copy-from-workflow).
 * Error Handling:
     * `MAX_ERRORS_PER_FILE = ‘100%’`: Allows errors in up to `100%` of the rows per file before the load data job fails.
     * `ERROR_FILE`: Specifies the Amazon S3 bucket location to write the error file.